don/ITP-DeviceToDatabase/02_Arduino/exercises/exercise3.md

 ## Curl

 Since the server accepts data via a HTTP post, you can use tools like curl to send data to your server.
 This is useful for testing your server (or sending data to your neighbors server.)
+Replace 10.0.1.2 with the IP address of your server.

     curl -X POST -d message=hello -d name=world 10.0.1.2:3000